naveenkcb/cs410-caffeine-crew-proj/README.md

 Source Code is available in Python notebook FinalProject_CS410.ipynb and can be executed step by step for any sample yelp review dataset: https://github.com/naveenkcb/cs410-caffeine-crew-proj/blob/main/FinalProject_CS410.ipynb

-- Please ensure to unzip the yelp_review_in_scope_dataset_final.csv.zip to yelp_review_in_scope_dataset.csv file prior to rerunning the notebook if you choose to run the project using our dataset
+- Please ensure to unzip the yelp_review_in_scope_dataset_final.csv.zip to yelp_review_in_scope_dataset.csv file prior to running the notebook if you choose to run the project using our dataset

 <H2>Key Project Materials:</H2>